 Fall in The Bend is a pretty special time.

-Crisp air swoops in along with football season.
-Beautifully colorful leaves make for an experience that sticks with you, especially if you’re out in our parks and nature areas.
+Crisp air swoops in to South Bend and Mishawaka along with Notre Dame football season.
+Beautifully colorful leaves make for an experience that sticks with you.
 Harvest time also brings fresh bounty for local markets and restaurants.
 Here are some of our favorite fall activities.

 Fall Foliage Tour